 Our mission is to help people become fluent in Tagalog in the fastest, easiest and most enjoyable way possible, by providing high-quality Tagalog learning materials.

-We launched the site in 2010 and since then, we have happy customers from 45 countries (and counting!).
-Our course is also being used by the US Army and other organizations.
+We launched the site in 2010 and since then, we have happy customers in over 80 countries.
+Our course is also being used by US government agencies and other organizations.

 Our philosophy is to keep all our materials as simple and practical as possible, while making sure everything is accurate.

 We’re very approachable for questions and suggestions.
 Don’t hesitate to email us!

 Read more about the story of Learning Tagalog below.

 Fiona De Vos is the co-creator of LearningTagalog.com, the author of Essential Tagalog Grammar and the co-author of Learning Tagalog: Fluency Made Fast and Easy.
 She taught Tagalog to Japanese adults while studying in Japan and has also worked as a translator.
 In addition to Tagalog, Fiona speaks English, Japanese, Dutch, German and French.
 Fiona is also a singer and songwriter.

 Frederik De Vos is the co-creator of LearningTagalog.com and the co-author of Learning Tagalog: Fluency Made Fast and Easy.
 He holds a master’s degree in engineering with a major in computer science.
 Good at languages, he worked as a technical translator for several years.
 He learned Tagalog in the Philippines and also speaks Dutch, French, English, German and Japanese.
 Frederik also teaches an emotional healing course at healed.world.